 d) a MAC address of the UE within the "ueMac" attribute;

 e) an identification of a group of UE(s) within the "exterGroupId" attribute; or

+NOTE 2: When the feature "PIN" is supported, AF can use "exterGroupId" attribute to indicate the external group identifier if more than one PEGC is present within the PIN.
+If external group identifier is not used for the PIN, then AF will indicate "gpsi" attribute in the individual request for each of the PEGC within the PIN.

 f) an identification of any UE within the "anyUeInd" attribute; and